dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

+So how did we end up using Docker in our development environments?

 The timing was perfect, because one of our developers ruined his whole development environment by changing all the files and directories permissions to apache

     sudo chown -R www-data.www-data /